vipulkatwal/Zen-Sushi/README.md

 👉 Organized File and Folder Structure: Maintain a well-organized file and folder structure for easy navigation and management of project assets.

 👉 Responsive Design: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.

-all these while creating the sushi website with,

-Navigation Bar
-Creative Hero Section
-About Us Section
-Popular Food, Trending Sushi, and Drinks Sections Newsletter Signup and Footer